sknudsen/vis2021cph/network-visualization-workshop.md

 _We will post the participant list and slides here as they are shared with us_

-## Roundtable: Network Visualization beyond nodes and edges
+## 13.50-14.35: Beyond visualizing networks of vertices and edges

 In the second part of the workshop, a three-person panel initiate a discussion on the limits and possibilities of network visualization when dealing with more complex network models such as temporal networks, multilayer networks, and multipartite networks.